What Is Testosterone?

 Testosterone replacement therapy is the most effective solution for guys suffering from the symptoms of reduced testosterone.
 Testosterone therapy is gaining popularity and rightly so.
 With the development of testosterone cypionate in its bioidentical form, doctors can safely help guys reach their optimum levels with confidence.

 Being available as injectable or a topical cream gives guys the freedom of choice and total convenience previously unavailable.
-The Male Excel doctors prescribe both options as a daily treatment to increase testosterone back to optimal levels.
+The Male Excel medical providers prescribe both options as a daily treatment to increase testosterone back to optimal levels.
 A daily dose mimics your body’s natural production avoiding the peak and troughs of outdated alternatives.

 Because the medication is bioidentical, your body’s hormone receptors can tell no difference between this and the real thing, thus limiting unwanted side effects known with previous therapies.